Frequently asked questions about Psychotherapy, Hypnotherapy & coaching

 It depends on where you are, some appointments are available within two weeks.
-If not, I’m happy to put people on a waiting list to give someone priority when a space is made available.
+If not, I’m happy to put people on a waiting list to give someone priority when space is made available.
 Some slots like Tuesday and Thursday evening in Abingdon tend to go quickly.
 Oxford is limited to office hours as it’s based in a GP practice.

 How many treatments am I likely to require?

-This varies enormously and can only be estimated after your consultation and following discussion with you about your goals and wishes.
-We are always happy to offer one-off sessions for coaching, stress management and deep relaxation.
-With hypnotherapy it usually takes about 3 weeks for the subconscious to start processing all the new information, and anxiety usually takes between 6 – 12 sessions, depression 12-16, and Specific phobias between 3 and 5.
-If clients utilise all the tools they can progress faster, and some problems take much longer if there are a lot of different issues needed to be tackled.
+This varies enormously.
+It can only be estimated after your consultation and following discussion with you about your goals and wishes.
+I am always happy to offer one-off sessions for coaching, stress management and deep relaxation.
+With hypnotherapy, it usually takes about 3 weeks for the subconscious to start processing all the new information.
+Anxiety usually takes between 6 – 12 sessions.
+Depression 12-16, and Specific phobias between 3 and 5.
+If clients utilise all the tools they can progress faster.
+Some problems take much longer if there are a lot of different issues needed to be tackled.

 Will I have to see you every week?

-For Hypnotherapy it is usual to have a session once a week until such improvements have been made that the gap between sessions usually go to every two weeks, then three, then months.
+For Hypnotherapy it is usual to have a session once a week until such improvements have been made that the gap between sessions usually goes to every two weeks, then three, then months.

-For weight loss it is usual to have sessions up to the first stone being lost, then once a month or 6 weeks thereafter.
-For coaching it is usually working up to a deadline, such as the day of the interview, the driving test, the exam.
-In this case please make sure you make the initial consultation a good month to 6 weeks before hand.
+Weight loss it is usual to have sessions up to the first stone being lost, then once a month or 6 weeks thereafter.

 In the case of fear of flying it is best to work a month up to the flight.